StemTBioinf/UNIX/index_free.md

 - Log into Lunarc using the ThinLinc client to enter the Lunarc desktop environment
 - Navigate the file structure and move files/folders around.
 - Queue up a job to run on the compute nodes (a job for example could be a sequence alignment from an NGS run)
-- More complicated bash usage with grep, awk, find, pipes and a tiny bit of bash scripting.
+- More complicated bash usage with grep, awk, find, pipes and a tiny bit of bash scripting (this is optional/for further study).

 ## Get your computer ready!

-For the 'free' part of aurora you are legally only allowed to work with none human sequencing data.
-Human sequencing data has to be stored and processed on the secure LSENS2 version of aurora.
+For the 'free' part of Aurora you are not allowed to work with human sequence data.
+Human data has to be stored and processed on the secure LSENS2 version of Aurora.

-This tutorial is for the not restricted part of aurora and will not work on lsens2!
+This tutorial is for the not open aurora and will not work as written on LSENS2

-But on the plus side you 'only' need to install ThinLink.

 ## The ThinLink Interface